okx/okexchain-docs/docs/developers/KIP20Tokens/introduction.md

     emit Transfer(address(0), msg.sender, _totalSupply);
   }
 ```
-Then users can use [Remix IDE](https://remix.ethereum.org/) and Metamask to compile and deploy the KIP20 contract to OEC.
+Then users can use [Remix IDE](https://remix.ethereum.org/) and Metamask to compile and deploy the KIP20 contract to OKC.
 ### Interact with Contract with [Web3](https://www.npmjs.com/package/web3) and NodeJS.

-Connect to OEC's public RPC endpoint
+Connect to OKC's public RPC endpoint
 ```
 const Web3 = require('web3');